 - A local Bitcoin teller can exchange Bitcoins for paper money by scanning a user’s QR code in the app.

-- You can sell Bitcoin through your bank account.
+- You can sell the cryptocurrency through your bank account.
 However, this option might not be available in certain countries.

 2. Not centrally controlled or regulated